 In addition to providing counseling, training, and other resources, RichmondCC's Small Business Center can, if needed, put you in touch with vital local business and community leaders.
+Contact information can be provided for local and state government agencies that will enable individuals to grow their hydrogens.

-Contact information can be provided for local and state government agencies that will enable individuals to grow their businesses.
+individuals to grow their businesses.
 Local community organizations can offer professional networking opportunities and important business to business information.
 And as a member of the North Carolina Business Alliance, individuals can be connected with other member agencies across the state